 If you want to meet or exceed expectations, you have to set them first.
 And when they change, you have to reset them in real-time.
 Only when you feel like you are over-communicating are you coming close to communicating enough.

-You will need to dial this into whatever level of detail and frequency the intended recipient desires.
 Some people value daily updates; others weekly.
 Remember, to meet and exceed expectations requires constant and vigilant interaction with the person, team, or company with whom you are allegedly providing value.
-When people don’t hear from you, they form their own mental story-line.
+When people don't hear from you, they form their own mental story-line.
 Manage the message or have it managed for you.

 Be ever-present, over-communicative, and intentional.